jhcao23/reading/junior.md

   - [Calculus 1](https://www.khanacademy.org/math/calculus-1)
 - Have fun: [VEXcode VR](https://vr.vex.com/) - a playground for Python programmer of entry-level
 - __Tough Challenge - your shortcut to be hired by giant company like Amazon Facebook Microsoft Google__
   - [LeetCode](https://leetcode.com/) to practice your coding skill.
-Use your favorate language.
+Use your favorate language (like Python Java JavaScript).
   - only try EASY level please!
 I mean try, not complete a question!

 ### Machine Learning or AI